victorjoh/valid-draughts-moves/README.md

 Create a method that takes the input:

-1. A board position as a string in format above
+1. A board position as a string in the format above
 2. The color of the player whose turn it is as an enum

 And returns the output:

-1. A list of possible turns as strings.
+1. A list of possible turns as strings

 For example, if the starting position is given as input (see first illustration in this README), and it is white's turn, then the result should be: